eclab/flow/README.md

 * Flow has an [extensive manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf) which discusses additive synthesis, Flow's modular approach, how to run it, how to integrate it with controllers and DAWs, and how to build new modules.

 * One of Flow's modules is a wavetable synth.
-It's designed to load wavetables built with [WaveEdit](http://synthtech.com/waveedit/), and there are [quite a number to choose from on their associated website, [WaveEditOnline](https://waveeditonline.com/)
+It's designed to load wavetables built with [WaveEdit](http://synthtech.com/waveedit/), and there are quite a number to choose from on their associated website, [WaveEditOnline](https://waveeditonline.com/)

+* Another of Flow's modules lets you load, draw, and save out partials.
+This module can load single-cycle waves such as [Adventure Kid's Single Cycle Waveforms](https://www.adventurekid.se/akrt/waveforms/).

 * Interested in helping out on Flow?
 Our [To Do list](TODO.md) lists current open issues and bugs.